dotnet/csharplang/spec/expressions.md

 False
 ```

 The `s` and `t` variables refer to two distinct string instances containing the same characters.
 The first comparison outputs True because the predefined string equality operator (§12.11.8) is selected when both operands are of type string.
-The remaining comparisons all output False because the overload of operator== in the string type is not applicable when either operand has a binding-time type of object.
+The remaining comparisons all output False because the overload of operator`==` in the string type is not applicable when either operand has a binding-time type of object.

 Note that the above technique is not meaningful for value types.
 The example